X

 The Hooks National Book Award is presented annually to a non-fiction book that best furthers understanding of the civil rights movement and its legacy.

-The Benjamin L. Hooks Institute for Social Change at the University of Memphis selected the following finalists for the 2022 Hooks National Book Award:
+The Benjamin L. Hooks Institute for Social Change at the University of Memphis has selected the following finalists for the 2023 Hooks National Book Award:

 About the Hooks National Book Award

-Finalists were chosen from 45 books that were nominated for the 2022 award.
-The award winner will be chosen this summer by a panel of judges representing various disciplines and academic institutions in Memphis.
-The book award winner will speak at an event hosted by the Hooks Institute.
+Finalists were chosen from 49 books that were nominated for the 2023 award.
+The award winner is chosen by a panel of judges representing various disciplines and academic institutions in Memphis.
+The award-winning author will then speak at a public event hosted by the Hooks Institute.

 Hooks National Book Award Committee

-- Dr. Aram Goudsouzian - UofM Bizot Family Professor of History
+• Dr. Aram Goudsouzian - Bizot Family Professor of History, UofM

-- Dr. Ladrica Menson-Furr - assistant dean of the UofM College of Arts and Sciences, associate professor of English, and director of African and African American Studies
+• Dr. Ladrica Menson-Furr - assistant dean of the UofM College of Arts and Sciences, associate professor of English, UofM

 About the Book Award Nomination and Award Process